Comparison of High-Dimensional Bayesian Optimization Algorithms on BBOB: Further Discussion

 Figure~\ref{f24dim60} shows the convergence evolution of the algorithms compared on f24 at dimension 60, by freezing it at three different budgets: 200, 400, and 600 evaluations.
 The figure gives an idea of the ranking of the algorithms in different phases of the optimization runs and clearly shows in which context one of the algorithms is preferable to the others.
 For a limited budget (Figure~\ref{f24dim60}, budget 200), PCA-BO and KPCA-BO find the lowest loss values.
 We attribute this to their better ability to find good solutions in a lower-dimensional manifold of the original search space.
 However, this often drives the search towards local optima.
 Already at budget 400 (Figure~\ref{f24dim60}, budget 400), PCA-BO and KPCA-BO become comparable to the other HDBO algorithms and they are significantly outperformed at the end of the run (Figure ~\ref{f24dim60}, budget 600).
 At this point, TuRBO1 and TuRBOm represent the best choice.
-In fact, TuRBO seems to offer a better balance between exploration and exploitation of the domain by using dynamic trust regions and multiple restarts.
+In fact, TuRBO seems to offer a better balance between exploration and exploitation of the domain.
+This is due to the use of dynamic trust regions and, in particular, the strategic integration of multiple restarts.
+The use of random restarts in TuRBO proves particularly beneficial as it allows local optima to be effectively abandoned and exploration to begin anew, increasing its adaptability to a variety of function landscapes.
 Based on a Wilcoxon signed-rank test, these results are statistically significant.
 Given these observations, we believe that it would be interesting to explore the possibility of combining the concepts behind PCA-BO and TuRBO, by building local low-dimensional embeddings.
 In this way, one can benefit from both the flexibility of the trust regions and the lower complexity of the manifolds with reduced dimension.
 We leave this to our future research.